**Page description appears here**

 References:

-[1] BROSILOW, C.B., LIU, Y.-C., COOK, J. and KLATT, J. (1985).
-Modular integration methods for simulation of large scale dynamic systems.
-International Seminar on Modern Methods in Dynamical Simulation of Industrial Processes, The Norwegian Institute of Technology, Trondheim, May 20-22, 1985.
+[1] BROSILOW, C.B., LIU, Y.-C., COOK, J. KLATT, J. (1985).
+Modular integration methods for simulation of large scale dynamic systems, International Seminar on Modern Methods in Dynamical Simulation of Industrial Processes.
+The Norwegian Institute of Technology, Trondheim, May 20-22, 1985.

 BibTeX: